basho/clique/README.md

 Riak CLI provides pretty printing support for status information.
 In order to do this it requires status to be formatted in a specific manner when returned from a command.
 All custom commands should return a type of `riak_cli_status:status()`.
-An example is above in the documentation for `print/1`.

 ## Types